pablomoreno16/Koombea.Api.Tests/README.md

 # Koombea.Api.Tests

 Tools used in this project:
-install JDK (java 8)
+JDK 1.8 (java 8)
-Install IntelliJ Idea community edition the project use Maven and TestNG
+IntelliJ Idea community edition
+Maven and TestNG
-Create a project from archetype: org.apache.maven.archetypes:maven-archetype-quickstart install the following dependencies:
+Create a project from archetype: org.apache.maven.archetypes:maven-archetype-quickstart with the following dependencies:
 - testng
 - rest-assured
 - json-path